Author

 Second example

 Another example illustrates the functionality of categorical criteria on pollutant identification in animals from the Palatinate Forest.
-In contrast to the example 1, the spatial reference criteria only scores 50 points, as only an area (Palatinate Forest) and no punctual geodata are available.
+In contrast to the example 1, the spatial reference criteria only scores 50 points, as only an area (Palatinate Forest) and no point-referenced geodata are available.
 The licence scores 33 points, as an unknown licence is specified for the entry.
 A known but non-free licence would score 66 points, while the absence of a licence would result in 0 points.

 Wie hat Ihnen der Beitrag gefallen?